 Parents may face chronic symptoms from the effects of poverty like stress and depression.
 Married couples may also feel marital distress and exhibit tougher parenting behaviors when living in poverty.

 Living in poverty doesn’t automatically mean you’re food insecure, and being considered food insecure doesn’t mean you live in poverty.
-According to Feeding America, about 38 million people live in households with concern for affording food, but 59% of those people earn incomes above the poverty line.
+According to Feeding America, in 2021, about 38 million people live in households with concern for affording food, but 59% of those people earn incomes above the poverty line.
 Simultaneously, about 37 million people live below the poverty line, yet 61% report being food secure.

 The poverty line for a family of 4 in 2021 was around $26,500 annually, leaving about a quarter of food insecure people are not eligible for any federal food assistance programs, like WIC or SNAP.